-SLR studies on security requirement S.No References SR extensive studies 1 [1] A SLR is conducted on the security requirement engineering approaches providing detailed discussion on the 20 most used SRE approaches.
+S.No References SR extensive studies 1 [1] A SLR is conducted on the security requirement engineering approaches providing detailed discussion on the 20 most used SRE approaches.
 Analytical evaluation is carried out based on some technical parameters.
-Later, compared SRE approaches based on different criteria threat modeling and risk analysis and sub-phases.
+Later, compared SRE approaches based on different criteria like threat modeling and risk analysis and sub-phases.
 To supply the comprehensive best SRE practices to researchers and practitioners in the domain of requirement engineering.
-However, some of the approaches discussed in this study is focused on design phase, but Scope of th 6 - - study was only limited to RE sub-phase.
+However, some of the approaches discussed in this study is focused on design phase, but Scope of the study was only limited to RE sub-phase.
 2 [66] A view is presented on security requirement types, issues and security requirements engineering methods.
 In this study 11 SRE methods are compared based on Threat modeling, risk analysis, and sub phases of SDLC.
-Moreover, this study lacks in providing systematic 2 This study presented a concentral framework with a feave on convity two critical activities.
-5 נכסן This study presented a conceptual framework with a focus on security elicitation and analysis. validation and quality assurance canabilities.
-This framework was compared with the SRE approaches to review how the SRE methods are related to this concentual framework.
-However the study lacks in providing SRE approaches systematic literature review as well as comparing the SRE approaches was based on quite rigorous criteria in software engineering discipline.
-4 [68] In this study a comparative analysis has been conducted including 13 SRE approaches review. [] Further this study evaluated the SRE methods compatibility with Risk Analysis and Model driven engineering.
+Moreover, this study lacks in providing systematic literature, and the comparison of SRE approaches were based on only two critical activities.
+3 [65] This study presented a conceptual framework with a focus on security elicitation and analysis.
+The SRE methods were assessed on different criteria such as scope of the methods, their validation and quality assurance capabilities.
+This framework was compared with the SRE approaches to review how the SRE methods are related to this conceptual framework.
+However, the study lacks in providing SRE approaches systematic literature review, as well as comparing the SRE approaches was based on quite rigorous criteria in software engineering discipline.
+4 [68] In this study a comparative analysis has been conducted including 13 SRE approaches review.
+Further this study evaluated the SRE methods compatibility with Risk Analysis and Model driven engineering.
 Compatibility and integration of SRE approaches in MDE is based on only Risk analysis, but other critical activities are not considered.
 This study review is only based on SRE approaches identification from previously conducted studies [66] [65] [1].
 5 [67] In this study 2 systematic mapping studies are conducted.
 Overall, 19 methods have been identified out of 19, 17 covering threat identification and 14 covering mitigation of threats in SDLC.
 Outlining the important other techniques are overlooked and focused area of this study is not concentrated to the early stage od SDLC.